HardCorePawn/multibit_recovery/README.md

 ## Warning ##

-The MultiBit Classic script extracts unencrypted Private Keys from your MultiBit Classic Key Backup.
+Some of these scripts extract unencrypted Private Keys from your Wallet file or Key Backup.
 If you are uncertain whether or not your computer is completely free of malware, you should not run this nor any other program that can affect your finances.

 Even if you are certain you are currently free of malware, it is strongly advised that you not store unencrypted private keys to your hard drive.